Otolaryngology (ENT) ST3

 Evidence to upload:

-6) What are your two best audits or quality improvement projects since leaving medical school?
-Audit 1
+- (Q6 & 7) What are your two best audits or quality improvement projects since leaving medical school?
+For each audit:

 - Participating in QI activity - this requires involvement in one aspect of a completed, multi-cycle QI project OR involvement in two or more aspects of a single cycle QI project : 1